Camelback Mountain, Arizona

 Getting Here: Sedona is a two-hour drive from downtown Scottsdale via I-17N and Highway 179N.

-The Vibe: Prepare to amazed as you round a bend and see Bell Rock and Courthouse Butte for the first time.
-The beauty of this red-rock landscape (and the feel-good effect of Sedona’s four vortexes, purported to be swirling energy centers conducive to meditation and healing) needs to be experienced to be believed.
+The Vibe: Prepare to be amazed as you round the bend and see Bell Rock and Courthouse Butte for the first time.
+The beauty of this red-rock landscape (and the feel-good effect of Sedona’s four vortexes, purported to be swirling energy centers conducive to meditation and healing) must be experienced to be believed.

-For Art & Design Lovers: Sedona’s art galleries, which are mostly located along highways 179 and 89, offer a wide array of paintings, sculptures, and artisan jewelry.
-On 1st Friday at the Galleries, you’ll enjoy plenty of camaraderie.
-Architecture enthusiasts should visit the the 69-year-old Chapel of the Holy Cross, which is built into Sedona’s beautiful red rocks.
+For Art & Design Lovers: Sedona’s art galleries, mainly located along highways 179 and 89, offer a wide array of paintings, sculptures, and artisan jewelry.
+Architecture enthusiasts should visit the awe-inspiring Chapel of the Holy Cross, which is built into Sedona’s beautiful red rocks.

-For Shoppers & Relaxation Seekers: The atmospheric Tlapaquepaque Arts & Shopping Village (which is designed to resemble the colorful Mexican town after which it’s named), is worth a stroll — even if you can’t afford most of what’s for sale in its upscale galleries and boutiques.
+For Shoppers & Relaxation Seekers: The atmospheric Tlapaquepaque Arts & Shopping Village (designed to resemble the colorful Mexican town after which it’s named), is worth a stroll.
 Wellness, the healing arts, yoga, and meditation are other specialties you can find in Sedona.
 Depending on your interests, you can do a yoga hike to a vortex or enjoy a few hours of pampering at a day spa.

 Day Five: The Grand Canyon